salamchy/uber_clone/backend/README.md

 The request body should be a JSON object containing the following fields:

 - email (string, required): The user's email address.
 Must be a valid email format.
-  -password (string, required): The user's password.
+- password (string, required): The user's password.
 Must be at least 6 characters long.

 # Example Request